robballou/sublimetext-sshconfig/README.md

 - Syntax highlighting
 - `host` snippet creates a new **Host** entry
 - `match` snippet creates a new **Match** entry
-- Keyword completion for many parameters on Linux and BSD
+- Snippets and Keyword completion for most parameters
 - Symbol Index for hosts and aliases (<kbd>Ctrl</kbd>+<kbd>R</kbd> or
    <kbd>Cmd</kbd>+<kbd>R</kbd>)